ankane/dbx/README.md

 Returns a data frame of upserted rows.
 For Postgres, this includes auto-incremented primary keys.

-There must be a unique index on the where columns, or an error will be thrown.
+Use `where_cols` to specify the columns used for lookup.
+There must be a unique index on them, or an error will be thrown.

 *Only available for PostgreSQL 9.5+, MySQL 5.5+, and SQLite 3.24+*